 How Far Does the PD35TAC Throw?

 Let's see.
 What is the throw for the PD35TAC?
 The throw means how far does the beam reach.
 According to Fenix's charts and the ANC standards that Fenix rates all of their lights, it is 200 meters on max output.
 So 200 meters in feet, give me one second I'm not that good with math, 300 meters equates to 984 feet.
 Almost 1,000 feet visibility when the light is in turbo mode.
 That's a long ways.

 Let's see, any other questions.
 We'll look at one more question and then ...
 Is this light waterproof?
 Yes.
-This light is rated to IPX 68, excuse me, waterproof to IPX 8 standards.
-That is, means it's submersible up to six and a half feet for 30 minutes.
+This light is rated waterproof to IPX8 standards.
+This means it's submersible up to six and a half feet for 30 minutes.
 That is a bare minimum.
 We've had stories of these lights spending time at 10, 15 feet for months and still working.
 So, it's definitely waterproof and you shouldn't have anything to worry about getting it wet, dropping it in the bath tub, or a bucket of water, dog bowl, in the rain.
 It will still work.

 We're going to cut it short there.
 Thanks for listening today.
 Again, this was some questions and answers for the Fenix PD35 tactical light.
 It's one of our best sellers and is even ranked as one of the best tactical flashlights at this flashlight website.
 You can find it on Fenix-store.com.
 The MAP, the retail price of that light is $71.95.
 A great value, and one of the best lights that we've had come out in the last year.
 So be sure to check it out.
+If you're looking for a light, make sure to check out the rest of our Fenix tactical flashlights.
 Thanks.
 Talk to you later.